 What temperature should seedlings be grown at?

 There is a minimum temp for seedlings but it is highly dependent on the variety in question.
-Generally, seedlings should not go below 45 degrees fahrenheit.
+Generally, seedlings should not go below 45 degrees Fahrenheit (7 C), and may be killed below 35 degrees (2 C).
 They can stand temps a bit lower but they almost stop growing until the temp is a bit warmer.
-Tomatoes grow best between 50 and 75 degrees.
-Greenhouse growers generally try to propagate seedlings with germination over 70 degrees but with daily growing conditions around 60 degrees.
+Tomatoes grow best between 50F (10 C)and 75F (25 C) degrees.
+Greenhouse growers generally try to propagate seedlings with germination over 70 degrees but with daily growing conditions around 60F (16 C) degrees.
 If the growing temperature is too high, the seedlings get “leggy” and have poor physical structure.

 Help!
 My seedlings are turning purple, what do I do?

-This is usually a result of some combination of cool temperatures, low phosphorus or micronutrients, and too much light.
-Some varieties seem to do this normally.
-It usually appears on the seed leaves, not so much on the true leaves.
+Purple color usually appears on the seed leaves, not so much on the true leaves.
 Eventually the plants grow out of it.
 The best solution is to use a good micronutrient supplement with extra phosphorus to water with.
 You can also toss a handful of rusty nails in a jug of water and use it to water the seedlings.
 They seem to like the extra iron.
 Consider also the water source you are using.
 If it is clorinated or has an excess of salt, it can build up in the pots and cause serious problems.
-You could try flushing the pots by deliberately overwatering till it leaches the contaminants from the soil.
+If this happens, you can flush the pots by deliberately overwatering till it leaches the contaminants from the soil.
 Immediately follow up with a nutrient supplement if you do this as it will also leach most of the nitrogen from the soil.
 You might also consider spraying with seaweed emulsion.
 If you are keeping the plants under 24 hour lights, turn them off for 8 hours per day.
-For growing in a greenhouse, see What effect do gases such as ozone, ethylene, and natural gas have on tomatoes?
+High Anthocyanin varieties like Indigo Rose have naturally purple leaves and stems so they will show anthocyanin all the time.
+Ildi is a variety that never shows anthocyanin no matter how adverse growing conditions get.
+For growing in a greenhouse, see "What effect do gases such as ozone, ethylene, and natural gas have on tomatoes?"

 How do I germinate seed?